Opened: 1947

 By the first decade of the new millennium the enrollment for pre-kindergarten through fifth grade had dropped to under 900 students.
 The principal from 2007 to 2010 was Donna Donaldson, and her assistants included Ms. Janie Paige and Ms. Baxler-Oakley.
 The school was involved in the Red Ribbon Program, Read Across America, Dr. Suess celebrations, and had family skate nights.

-For the 2012–2014 years Sandy Meacham was the principal with Lynn Carey and Cathy Marziali the assistants the first year followed by Ms. Marziali and Mr. Sonny Bertschinger the second year.
+For the 2012–2015 years Sandy Meacham was the principal, with Lynn Carey and Cathy Marziali the assistants the first year followed by Ms. Marziali and Mr. Sonny Bertschinger the second year.
 The school added STEM (Science, Technology, Engineering, and Mathematics) emphasis to the curriculum.
-Students now produced the Student Web News, participated in a technology club, and had a Student Leadership Team.
+Students now produced the Student Web News, participated in a technology club, and had a Student Leadership Team instead of a student council.
 An Anti-Bullying program and Character Counts program were added to the curriculum.
 Students also participated in a school beautification project by planting tulips each year.
+Military personnel from the 5/7 Air Defense Artillery served as mentors for students.

-The principal for the 2023-24 school year was Dr. Vitania Quinoes-Quinland, and the assistant principal was Mary Bade.
-The school has grades PreK–5, with less than 500 students enrolled.
+The principal for the 2022-24 school year was Dr. Vitania Quinoes-Quinland, and the assistant principal was Dr. Mary Bade.
+The school had grades PreK–5, with less than 500 students enrolled.
+The administrators for the 2024-25 school year were Pamela Wimberly, principal, and Dr. Brenda Hebner, assistant principal.
+By the 2024-25 school year the enrollment was up to 555 students.

 Information from DoD School Information Guides, school yearbooks and the DoDEA School website